bbc/nmos-web-router/README.md

 If you are using the local stub data then `priority=888` will point to the live data (might be brittle if the ip addresses change, if this happens then look in `scripts/mdnsbridge-local.js`)

+If you are using mdnsbridge, because everything is now on port 80 you can add `mdnsbridge_port=12345` as a query param e.g. [http://localhost:3000/?mdnsbridge_port=12345](http://localhost:3000/?mdnsbridge_port=12345) and it will set the port for you, otherwise it will default to port 80

 ## Testing

 Uses [Jest](http://facebook.github.io/jest/) for testing.
 Just write a file in src with the extension `*.spec.js` or `*.test.js`